Email Marketing for Coaches: The Complete 2026 Guide (With AI Templates)

 Life Coaching

-"The 7-Day Clarity Journal" (PDF workbook) — A guided journaling template that helps readers identify what they actually want out of the next year.
+“The 7-Day Clarity Journal” (PDF workbook) — guided prompts that help readers name what they actually want from the next year.

 Business Coaching

-"The Revenue Leak Audit" (interactive checklist) — A 15-question self-assessment that shows business owners exactly where they are losing money.
+“The Revenue Leak Audit” (interactive checklist) — 15 questions that show an owner exactly where the money is going.

 Health & Wellness Coaching

-"The 5-Day Energy Reset Plan" (email course) — Five daily emails with one small habit change per day that compounds into noticeably better energy by Friday.
+“The 5-Day Energy Reset” (email course) — one small habit change a day that adds up to noticeably better energy by Friday.

 Executive Coaching

-"The Leadership Style Assessment" (quiz + results PDF) — A 10-question quiz that reveals their leadership archetype with personalized recommendations.
+“The Leadership Style Assessment” (quiz + results PDF) — 10 questions that reveal their leadership archetype, with recommendations attached.

 Career Coaching

-"The Salary Negotiation Script" (PDF template) — Word-for-word scripts for three common negotiation scenarios, ready to customize and use.
+“The Salary Negotiation Script” (PDF template) — word-for-word scripts for three common scenarios, ready to customize.

-For a deep dive into lead magnet creation with 21 specific ideas organized by coaching niche, read our complete guide: 21 Lead Magnet Ideas for Coaches That Actually Build Your Email List.
+Want 21 more, sorted by niche?
+Read 21 Lead Magnet Ideas for Coaches That Actually Build Your Email List.

-The Welcome Sequence Blueprint: 6 Emails That Turn Subscribers into Clients
+The Welcome Email Blueprint: 6 Emails That Turn Subscribers into Clients

-Deliver the lead magnet immediately.
-Add a brief personal welcome and tell them what to expect from your emails.
-Keep it short: under 200 words.
+Hand over the freebie immediately, add a short personal hello, and tell them what to expect from you.
+Under 200 words.

 Email 2 — Day 1 The Quick Win